brentdanley/brentdanley_svelte/src/routes/blog/flight-to-florida.md

 ### Leg 1 - KPWM to KESN

-<p>On the trip down flew directly over JFK and got to see a 747 fly directly underneath us, and then a bit later heard ATC mention a flight of four Boeing 767s.
+<p>On the trip down we flew directly over JFK and got to see a 747 fly directly underneath us, and then a bit later heard ATC mention a flight of four Boeing 767s.
 As we'd guessed, they were KC-46 Pegasus aircraft flying in formation.
 It was a pretty cool sight.</p>

 <p>We had breakfast at the Sugar Buns Airport Cafe and Bakery, which was at the airport.
 Perhaps the coolest part of the stop was the Jeep-looking golf cart we borrowed to drive to the cafe.
 Check it out in the photo gallery below.</p>